Firefox: Features

 Features of the desktop edition include tabbed browsing, full-screen mode, spell checking, incremental search, smart bookmarks, bookmarking and downloading through drag and drop, a download manager, user profile management, private browsing, bookmark tags, bookmark exporting, offline mode, a screenshot tool, web development tools, a "page info" feature which shows a list of page metadata and multimedia items, a configuration menu at about:config for power users, and location-aware browsing (also known as "geolocation") based on a Google service.
-Firefox has an integrated search system which uses Google by default in most markets.
+Firefox has an integrated search system which uses Google by default in most markets, but multiple search engines can be selected from a drop-down when searching (or custom ones added) and the default is easily changed.
 DNS over HTTPS is another feature whose default behaviour is determined geographically.

 Firefox provides an environment for web developers in which they can use built-in tools, such as the Error Console or the DOM Inspector, and extensions, such as Firebug and more recently there has been an integration feature with Pocket.
 Firefox Hello was an implementation of WebRTC, added in October 2014, which allows users of Firefox and other compatible systems to have a video call, with the extra feature of screen and file sharing by sending a link to each other.
 Firefox Hello was scheduled to be removed in September 2016.

 Former features include a File Transfer Protocol (FTP) client for browsing file servers, the ability to block images from individual domains (until version 72), a 3D page inspector (versions 11 to 46), tab grouping (until version 44), and the ability to add customized extra toolbars (until version 28).

 Browser extensions

 Functions can be added through add-ons created by third-party developers.
-Add-ons are primarily coded using an HTML, CSS, JavaScript, with API known as WebExtensions, which is designed to be compatible with Google Chrome and Microsoft Edge extension systems.
+Add-ons are primarily coded using an HTML, CSS, JavaScript, with an API known as WebExtensions, which is designed to be compatible with Google Chrome and Microsoft Edge extension systems.
 Firefox previously supported add-ons using the XUL and XPCOM APIs, which allowed them to directly access and manipulate much of the browser's internal functionality.
-As compatibility was not included in the multi-process architecture, XUL add-ons have been deemed Legacy add-ons and are no longer supported on Firefox 57 "Quantum" and newer.
+As compatibility was not included in the multi-process architecture, XUL add-ons have been deemed Legacy add-ons and are no longer supported on Firefox 57 "Quantum" and later versions.

 Mozilla has occasionally installed extensions for users without their permission.
 This happened in 2017 when an extension designed to promote the show Mr. Robot was silently added in an update to Firefox.